 Conveniently situated in the Financial District, Christie’s San Francisco works with collectors, institutions, galleries, and advisors from the Monterey Peninsula through the greater Pacific Northwest.
-Established in 1982 by current Deputy Chairman Ellanor Notides, the office actively advises clients on the buying and selling of artwork, jewellery, watches, furniture, and more.
+Established in 1982 by current Chairman, West Coast Ellanor Notides, the office actively advises clients on the buying and selling of artwork, jewellery, watches, furniture, and more.
 The San Francisco office has overseen such notable consignments as Property from the Estate of Madeleine Haas Russell, The Walter and Phyllis Shorenstein Collection, Property from the Collection of Evelyn D. Haas, The Barney A. Ebsworth Collection, and the Collection of Harry W. and Mary Margaret Anderson to name only a few.
 Christie’s San Francisco works closely with local cultural institutions and provides art collectors and art lovers access to world-class works from around the globe.
 Throughout the year, the office hosts touring exhibitions and engaging programming at the Bay Area’s finest art and culture destinations.

 Our team welcomes the opportunity to assist with any of your buying or selling needs.
 We look forward to welcoming you to Christie’s San Francisco.

 20th Century Week, New York Highlights

 The Apollo 11 Lunar Module Timeline Book

 20th Century Week, New York Highlights: Impressionist and Modern Art & Post-War & Contemporary Art

 Luca Pacioli’s, Summa de arithmetica, 1494: The Birth of Modern Business

 An American Journey: The Diann G. and Thomas A. Mann Collection of Photographic Masterworks

 Albert Einstein: The God Letter